Commercial Insurance.. Why is it so important?

 Let’s start off with the bad.
 A staggering statistic shows; 87% of businesses that don’t purchase adequate Commercial Insurance who suffer a financial loss never recover and unfortunately close down.
 Think about that statistic for a second, 87% of businesses fail when they suffer a loss that isn’t insured.
 The way I see things, if you’re smart enough to set up a business, why risk it all by not protecting that which you’ve worked so hard to achieve?

-For many though, Commercial Insurance is an unfamiliar catagory of insurance with many different variables to consider.
+For many though, Commercial Insurance is an unfamiliar category of insurance with many different variables to consider.
 In fact, it wasn’t long ago when I was new to the industry struggling to keep up with the amount of information available, so I can sympathize with business owners who get giddy just thinking about Commercial Insurance.

 Fortunately, we have licensed professionals who specialize in identifying what types of exposures your business might be susceptible to.
 Any good commercial insurance broker knows that by asking the right questions, we can help reduce the financial risks associated when you own a business.
 It’s important to note, that the relationship you have with your broker is extremely valuable and critical to the decision making process.